JamesBrill/react-speech-recognition/README.md

 ### abortListening [function]

 Causes the Web Speech API to stop listening to speech from the microphone, and also stop processing the current speech.
-Initially, the Web Speech API is turned on, so you may want to call this in `componentWillMount` if you don't want speech to be collected when your component is first mounted.

 ### browserSupportsSpeechRecognition [bool]